Tool landing page

 5-step execution checklist

-1. Confirm hub promise in one sentence (what decision or action it helps complete).
+1. Confirm hub promise in one sentence.

-2. Add one dominant “start here” route with time-to-result expectation.
+2. Add one dominant start route.

 Expected output